NARPNet/NARPNet_NCS/README.md

 pieces, some of which are used multiple times in a row -- like asking if there are any more check-ins.

-There are also general purpose macros for participants that make it easy to tune into the net, check-in, send traffic, etc.  These can be used in other digital nets as well.
+Also included are general purpose macros for participants that make it easy to tune into the net, check-in, send traffic, etc.  These can be used in other digital nets as well.

 These macros were patterned after those distributed by AmRRON.
 The net flow defined in the NARPNet NCS macros was patterned after both AmRRON and SEEN nets.